“Not everything that is faced can be changed, but nothing can be changed until it is faced.”

 about me

-My lived experiences of being a queer, non-binary, neurodiverse, 1st-generation on stolen land, person of the global majority navigating the world and the trauma that comes with that, has led me to the practice of healing at a young age.
+My lived experiences of being a queer, non-binary, multiply neurodiverse, disabled, forcibly displaced, 1st-generation on stolen land, person of the global majority navigating the world and the trauma that comes with that, has led me to the practice of healing at a young age.
 As I learned about intersectional oppression, I began to make sense of myself, the world and how everything is interconnected.
 My values for collective liberation, healing and community have led me here.

 trang nguyễn